Landing Craft Infantry: LCS(L) Mk.3/LSSL

 The Landing Craft Support (Large) or "LCS(L) Mark 3" was built by the United States.
 These ships were built on a standard LCI hull, but were modified to add gunfire support equipment and accommodation.
-They were armed with a single 3"/50 caliber gun and/or two twin 40 mm cannon and numerous 20 mm cannon.
+They were typically armed with a single 3"/50 caliber gun, two twin 40 mm cannon, and several 20 mm cannon.
 These ships were prevalent in most major Pacific Theater invasions beginning in late 1944.
 The type was reclassified as Landing Ship Support, Large (LSSL) in 1949.
 One hundred and thirty of this type were built.

 Surviving LCIs

 Several LCIs survive and are available to be seen by the public.

 The LCI(L)-713, (a round conn, bow ramp) is located in Portland, Oregon near the I-5 Bridge over the Columbia River.
 It is currently owned and being restored by a non-profit 501c3 group, the "Amphibious Forces Memorial Museum".
-Built in 1944 in Neponset, Massachusetts, the ship was transferred to the Pacific Theatre where it saw action in making two assault landings: Zamboanga, Philippines in March 1945 and Brunei Bay, Borneo in June 1945 (as part of the Battle of North Borneo).
-Purchased as war surplus initially for use as a log hauling tugboat, the engines were removed and it was relegated to a floating storage hulk in Stephenson WA until the late 1950s when it was abandoned and sank into the river mud on the shore of the Columbia river.
+Built in 1944 in Neponset, Massachusetts, the ship was transferred to the Pacific Theater where it saw action in making two assault landings: Zamboanga, Philippines in March 1945 and Brunei Bay, Borneo in June 1945 (as part of the Battle of North Borneo).
+Purchased as war surplus initially for use as a log hauling tugboat, the engines were removed and it was relegated to a floating storage hulk in Stevenson WA until the late 1950s when it was abandoned and sank into the river mud on the shore of the Columbia river.
 In the late 1970s the ship was refloated and restoration began on the ship.
 LCI(L)713 has changed ownership until finally sold to the AFMM in 2003.
 The LCI(L) 713 has been continually restored with the goal of becoming a historically correct operating museum vessel.